 Charge and store your EV in temperature-regulated places

 Extreme hot and cold temperatures can damage your EV’s battery, ultimately making it charge slower and maintain its charge poorly.
-Keeping your vehicle in a temperature-controlled location will ensure your battery will last longer and be more efficient.
+That’s why getting your garage ready for an electric vehicle includes creating a temperature-controlled environment to ensure your battery will last longer and be more efficient.

-Having an electric vehicle has many benefits.
-While charging electric vehicles is costly, prices are likely to come down in the next few years.
-Many vehicle manufacturers have committed to making most or all of their new vehicles electric in the next 10-15 years, and almost 40% of drivers say their next vehicle purchase will likely be electric.
-As the supply of EVs rises, competition between vehicle and charging station manufacturers will lower costs overall, making it an affordable option for millions of drivers.
+There are many benefits of having an electric vehicle.
+While charging EVs can be costly, prices are likely to come down in the next few years, especially since these eco-friendly vehicles will only become more popular.
+In fact, many vehicle manufacturers have committed to making most or all of their new vehicles electric in the next 10 to 15 years, and almost 40% of drivers say their next vehicle purchase will likely be electric.
+As the supply of EVs rises, competition between vehicle and charging station manufacturers will lower costs overall, making it an affordable option for millions of U.S. drivers.